trvsmtchll/jtest/index.md

 ---
+layout: page
 title: Aviatrix Terraform Solutions
-subtitle: Welcome to Aviatrix Terraform Solutions!
+subtitle: Welcome to the Aviatrix Terraform Solutions GitHub pages!
-layout: page
+hero_height: is-medium
 show_sidebar: false
+callouts: example_callouts
 ---

-## Summary
+## Site Summary

-This repository contains various examples of Aviatrix solutions integral to **MCNA (Multicloud Network Architecture)** implemented with Terraform.
+The [Aviatrix Terraform-Solutions GitHub repository](https://github.com/AviatrixSystems/terraform-solutions) contains various examples of Aviatrix solutions integral to **MCNA (Multicloud Network Architecture)** implemented with Terraform.
 In general this is intended to assist you with building **_what you need_** or getting very close in the **_shortest_** amount of time.

-## Prerequisites

-- Understanding of Terraform, how to setup your environment to use it and the Terraform workflow ```init, plan, apply, destroy```
-- Understanding of the files associated with Terraform, including ```main.tf, variables.tf, terraform.tfvars``` and how to make changes needed for your requirements.
+Reference [Aviatrix Documentation](https://docs.aviatrix.com/) for more detail as needed; monitor the [Aviatrix Release Notes](https://docs.aviatrix.com/HowTos/UCC_Release_Notes.html) and the [Aviatrix Terraform Provider](https://www.terraform.io/docs/providers/aviatrix/index.html) to stay up to date with the latest.
+The GitHub pages are here to help you get orientated.

 ## Getting Started

 If you are new to Aviatrix the first thing you will need to do is launch a Controller.
-You may be operating in one Cloud today most organizations plan to operate in many *(Multicloud)*.
-Typically organizations will have a *Primary* Cloud where governance and other shared processes are centralized in.
-Wherever you are (AWS,Azure,OCI,GCP) is fine.
+You may be operating in one Cloud today many organizations operate in in more than one cloud or are planning to **_(Multicloud)_**.
+Many organizations have a **_Primary Cloud_** where governance and other shared processes are centralized in, have run into limitations, or are looking to expand.

+**Aviatrix dramatically accelerates multicloud strategies and overcomes native limitations in individual cloud providers no matter where you are in your Cloud Journey.
+Try out some of the Terraform Solutions here and see for yourself.
+Check out the [Aviatrix website](https://aviatrix.com/) to see what our customers are saying.**

-**One** Controller is all you need to deploy the solutions.
+**One** Aviatrix Controller is all you need to deploy in any major cloud provider.

-Take a look in the [controller-launch](./controller-launch) directory and launch one yourself.

-## Solutions

-Aviatrix has a number of workflows to achieve advanced Cloud Networking configurations AKA **(use cases)**.
-You can read more about them [here](https://docs.aviatrix.com/) or attend one of our live [events](https://aviatrix.com/events/).

-The definition of a **Solution** in the scope of this repository is the Terraform code required to implement one or more of the **use cases** available through the [Aviatrix Terraform Provider](https://www.terraform.io/docs/providers/aviatrix/index.html).

-To implement any of the **Solutions** you will need to launch a Controller **first**.